-(Note: This schedule may be subject to some changes depending how quickly material is covered)

-May 7 - Overview of the course, Readings: Introduction and chapter 1 (The basics of primate evolution)

-May 9 - Readings: chapter 2 (Methods and theory for studying living primates)

-May 14 - Readings: chapter 3 (Galagos, lorises, and tarsiers) and chapter 4 (Lemurs)

-May 16 - Readings: chapter 5 (Monkeys of the New World: the Callitrichines)

-May 23 - Exam #1 (duration: 90 min) followed by videos illustrating the course

-May 28 - Readings: chapter 6 (Other neotropical monkeys: Cebidae and Atelidae)

-May 30 - Readings: chapter 7 (Old World Monkeys: the leaf-eating colobines) and chapter 8 (Old World cheek-pouched monkeys: the shift to terrestriality)

-June 4 - Readings: chapter 9 (Macaques and savanna baboons: sexual politics and human evolution)

-June 6 - Readings: chapter 10 (Gibbons, the lesser apes) and chapter 11 (Orangutans: the shy ape)

-June 11 - Exam #2 (duration: 90 min) followed by videos illustrating the course

-June 13 - Readings: chapter 12 (Gorillas, the largest primates of all)

-June 18 - Readings: chapter 13 (Our cousins: the chimpanzees)

-June 20 - Readings: chapter 14 (The earliest hominids)

-June 25 - Exam #3 (duration: 120 min)
+- (Note: This schedule may be subject to some changes depending how quickly material is covered) - May 8 Overview of the course, Readings: Introduction and chapter 1 ("The basics of primate evolution") with an emphasis on the evolution of primate cognition - May 13 Readings: chapter 2 ("Methods and theory for studying living primates"), with an emphasis on the mechanisms of primate cognition - May 15 Readings: chapter 3 ("Galagos, lorises & tarsiers") and chapter 4 ("Lemurs") - May 22 Readings: chapter 5 ("Monkeys of the New World: the Callitrichines") and chapter 6 ("Other neotropical monkeys: Cebidae and Atelidae") - May 27 Exam #1 (duration: 90 min) followed by videos illustrating the course - May 29 Readings: chapter 7 ("Old World Monkeys: the leaf-eating colobines"), chapter 8 ("Old World cheek-pouched monkeys: the shift to terrestriality"), and chapter 9 ("Macaques and savanna baboons: sexual politics and human evolution") - June 3 Readings: chapter 10 ("Gibbons, the lesser apes"), chapter 11 ("Orangutans: the shy ape"), and chapter 12 ("Gorillas, the largest primates of all") - June 6 Readings: chapter 13 ("Our cousins: the chimpanzees") - June 10 Readings: chapter 14 ("The earliest hominids") - June 12 Exam #2 (duration: 90 min) followed by videos illustrating the course - June 17 Topic #1: Evolution of the brain and cognitive abilities in primates. - Readings: Roth G, Dicke U. (2012).
+Evolution of the brain and intelligence in primates.
+Progress in Brain Research, 195, 413-430. - June 19 Topic #2: Primate physical cognition: Spatio-temporal cognition and technical intelligence. - Readings: Byrne RW.
+(2004).
+The manual skills and cognition that lie behind hominid tool use.
+In: The Evolution of Thought: Evolutionary Origins of Great Ape Intelligence (Russon AE, Begun DR, eds), Cambridge University Press, Cambridge, pp. 31-44. - June 24 Topic #3: Primate social cognition: Regulation and knowledge of social relationships, theory of mind, cooperation, social learning, and culture. - Readings: Call J, Tomasello M. (2008).
+Does the chimpanzee have a theory of mind?
+30 years later.
+Trends in Cognitive Sciences, 12, 187-192. - June 26 Exam #3 (duration: 120 min)